shreyrastogi/shreyrastogi/README.md

 - 📫 How to reach me **shreyrastogi47.sr@gmail.com**

-- ⚡ Fun fact **What’s worse than biting into an apple and discovering a worm?
+- ⚡ Fun fact: **What’s worse than biting into an apple and discovering a worm?
 Biting into an apple and discovering half a worm 🌝**

 <h3 align="left">Connect with me:</h3>
 <p align="left">